LuisMSAmorim/LuisMSAmorim/README.md

 <h2> Hi there, I'm Luís Miguel!! 👋 </h2>

-- :man_technologist: Full-Stack Engineer
-- I'm currently focusing on Ruby on Rails and React.JS
+- :man_technologist: Full-Stack Engineer specialized in Ruby on Rails and React.JS

 - 📫 How to reach me: <a href= "https://www.linkedin.com/in/luismiguelsilvaamorim" target="_blank"> Linkedin </a>

 ---